 ExpressVPN does not feature an ad blocker either on their desktop apps, mobile apps or apps for any other kind of devices.

-This is a little disappointing as other providers like NordVPN do feature these within their apps.
+This is a little disappointing as other providers like NordVPN and Private Internet Access do feature these within their apps.

 However, it's not such as colossal loss because there are already more reliable advertisement blockers available for free such as Adblock Plus.

-While it would be a nice addition, it's not really a feature you need from your VPN service.
+While it would be a nice addition to ExpressVPN, it's not really a feature you need from your VPN service.
 However, it pays to note you'll need a separate ad-blocking solution if it's a feature you're interested in.

 How do the apps compare?